SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 $ flsimulate-configure --help
 ~~~~~

-To launch a FlSimulate configuraion session, run:
+To launch a FlSimulate configuration session, run:
 ~~~~~
 $ flsimulate-configure
 ~~~~~

 And then  inspect the options  available from the  `Vertex generation`
-and  `Primary events`  panels.
-Be  aware that  some  choices may  be
+and `Primary  events` panels in the  GUI.
+Be aware that  some choices
-inhibited by the `Geometry` context.
+may be inhibited by the `Geometry` context.

 The   image   below  shows   the   typical   GUI  interface   of   the